JustABreathingHuman/Random-python-tools/applications/000info.md

 # contains different .exes or setup stuff.
+**7z:** compressor and extractor. this is a must have because windows sometimes is unable to extract .zip files for whatever reasons, but 7z is able to.

-**AutoHotkey: Very useful application for running automation scripts.**
+**AutoHotkey:** Very useful application for running automation scripts.

-**SteamSetup: Just incase you somehow don't have access to the steam website.**
+**SteamSetup:** Just incase you somehow don't have access to the steam website.

-**Thonny: All in one python editor and flashing tool for microcontrollers.**
+**Thonny:** All in one python editor and flashing tool for microcontrollers.